-Washing blood out of your sheets is a real concern because it is nearly impossible to take a bloodstain out of material; since blood leaves stubborn stains.
+Washing blood out of your sheets or pillows is a real concern because it is nearly impossible to take a bloodstain out of material; since blood leaves stubborn stains.

-Since the next step is to choose a stain remover, let’s discuss some of the potential ones you can buy or things you can find around the house that might be used as one.
+Since one of the next steps is to choose a stain remover, let’s discuss some of the potential ones you can buy or items you can find around the house that might be used as one.

 Hydrogen Peroxide is the most popular and easiest way to remove blood from any surface.
 There are chances that you might have this laying around because there are so many uses for this product.
 Once you get hold of it, spot test to make sure that it will not bleach your sheets.
 If there is no change in the color of the sheet for up to fifteen minutes, it is safe for you to use it on your sheets.

 Pour the hydrogen peroxide on top of the stain and wait for it to work its magic as you will get to see the process of stain removal; since the liquid will start bubbling on the sheet.
 Once the bubbling dies down, which usually takes fifteen minutes, clean the sheet with a wet sponge or a tissue.
-Now the sheet is safe for machine wash.
+Now the sheet is safe and can be loaded into the washing machine.

 Enzyme-based stain removers are great for removing urine, grass, or bloodstains.
 Spray an appropriate amount of enzyme remover on the stained area and let it sit for fifteen minutes or as per instructions written on the bottle.
 Using a tissue, a piece of cloth, or a damp sponge; blot the stain.
 Rinse and repeat as many times as needed and then put the whole sheet through a final wash with your usual detergent and settings.